nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter0_6_preface.md

 <!-- p69 -->
 I implore you to read the scriptures for yourself and commit to their mastery.
-God’s Word promises that when we seek Him, we will find Him (<span class="x-scripture" data-type="ref" data-book="Jeremiah" data-chapter="29" data-verses="13" data-lang="en" data-version="NKJV">Jeremiah 29:13</span>).
+God’s Word promises that when we seek Him, we will find Him (<span class="x-scripture" data-type="ref" data-book="JER" data-chapter="29" data-verses="13" data-lang="en" data-version="NKJV">Jeremiah 29:13</span>).
 I invite you to approach this book with faith and expectation.
 As you walk through these teachings, I pray you’ll not only grow in understanding but also experience the power of the Holy Spirit working in and through you.
 My hope is that you will be restored, strengthened, and empowered to fulfill God’s purpose in your life.